isomerpages/govtech-stp/_travel-checklist/Arrivals from 31 March 2359h/Checklist for Fully Vaccinated Travellers.md

 	<input id="LTP-IPA" type="checkbox">
 <label for="LTP-IPA"><b>Long-term pass and in-principle approval (IPA) holders </b></label>
 <div style="background-color:#edf4fa;" class="content">
-<p style="font-size:18px; margin-top: 10px; margin-bottom:0px; line-height:1.35;">Travellers should have a valid pass card or IPA letter which will be shown during pre-boarding checks or on arrival.</p>
+<p style="font-size:18px; margin-top: 10px; margin-bottom:0px; line-height:1.35;">Travellers should have a valid pass card or IPA letter which will be shown during pre-boarding checks or on arrival.
+No application is required.</p>
 </div>
 	<input id="YF" type="checkbox">
 <label for="YF"><b>Arriving in Singapore from countries/regions in Africa and South America with Yellow Fever risk </b></label>